Education is arguably the most important variable in the development equation of any society. What every nation evolved now is better education.

 The poor condition of learning is another factor.
 Lack of learning facilities such as adequate classrooms, good laboratories, and libraries are reducing the potency of education in our country.
 Surprisingly, students are taught under the trees.

 These materials facilitate good learning.
 Also, many schools lack laboratories and libraries.
-The experiments and practical work which have to be done in the laboratory for better understanding are taught verbally in normal classrooms.
+The experiments and practical work that have to be done in the laboratory for better understanding are taught verbally in normal classrooms.

 I wonder how students, who can’t afford to buy textbooks and still find themselves in no-library-school, could make it?